Skip to content

 • Seasoning: Sometimes I like to use just chili powder, but I also use this homemade taco seasoning other times.
 It wakes up the refried beans and adds great flavor.

 • Beans: Use either a can of pinto beans or cooked beans that you’ve made yourself.
-Black beans are great here, too.
+Black beans are great here, too, as well as this bean dip with cream cheese.

 • Cheese: My go-to here is always shredded Mexican cheese, but use whatever you have or even a combination of shredded cheese like cheddar cheese, Colby Jack, or Monterey Jack cheese.